 Tip 5: Practice Speed-Writing for the Free-Response Section

-The AP World History exam has two essay questions that, together, account for 40% of your total score.
-You'll get 55 minutes for the Document-Based Question (DBQ), including a 10-minute reading period.
-The DBQ is worth 25% of your exam grade.
-You'll then get 35 minutes for the Long Essay, which is worth 15% of your score.
+The AP World History exam has two essay questions that together account for 40% of your AP World History score.
+You'll get 60 minutes for the Document-Based Question, or DBQ, including a 15-minute reading period; the DBQ is worth 25% of your final grade.
+After, you will get 40 minutes for the Long Essay, which is worth 15% of your score.

 For each essay, you need to be able to brainstorm quickly and write an essay that answers the prompt, is well organized, and has a cogent thesis.
 A thesis is a one-sentence summary of your main argument.
 For the sake of AP essays, it's best to put your thesis at the end of the introductory paragraph so the grader can find it quickly.

-For the DBQ, you'll need to bring all or most the provided documents into your argument in addition to your background knowledge of the period being tested.
-For example, in a DBQ about the effects of Spanish Influenza during World War I, you needed to demonstrate your knowledge of WWI as well as your ability to use the documents effectively in your argument.
+For the DBQ, you'll need to bring most of the provided documents into your argument in addition to your background knowledge of the period being tested.
+For example, in a DBQ about the effects of Spanish Influenza during World War I, you'd need to demonstrate your knowledge of WWI as well as your ability to use the documents effectively in your argument.
 See our complete guide to writing a DBQ here.

 For the Long Essay, it's up to you to provide specific historical examples and show your broad understanding of historical trends.
 (Again, this is why doing your reading is so important, since you'll have to provide and explain your own historical examples!)

 Throughout the year, your teacher should be having you do writing assignments, including in-class essays, to teach you how to write good essays quickly.
 Since you'll be writing your essays by hand for the test, you should ideally be writing your practice essays by hand as well.
-If you struggle with writing by hand fast, you can build up your writing fluency (your ability to quickly translate thoughts to words) by writing additional practice essays on your own.
+If you struggle with writing by hand quickly, you can build up your writing fluency (that is, your ability to quickly translate thoughts to words) by writing additional practice essays on your own.

 You can also practice on your own using old AP World History free-response questions.
-However, note that the test was revised for 2016-17, so old questions will have old instructions.
+However, note that the test was revised for 2019-20 (now its focus is only on 1200-present) and 2016-17, so old questions will have old content and instructions.

 In fact, there actually used to be three essays on the AP World History test—in addition to the DBQ, there was a "Change Over Time" essay and a "Comparison" essay.
 Now, there's just one long essay.
 Be sure to compare older questions with the most up-to-date examples from the most current AP Course and Exam Description.